SkyAPM/SkyAPM-php-sdk/docs/install-agent.md

 WantedBy=multi-user.target

 ```
-If you use CentOS6  Log management with lograted
+# If you use CentOS6  Log management with lograted
-Start script
+# Start script You need to change the corresponding address, version
 ```shell script
 #/bin/bash